gonzdn/WeatherProject/README.md

 ## How this works
-The project searchs for 5 forecasts on a specific location from [Metaweather API](https://www.metaweather.com/api/) Token expires after 15 minutes, to get authorization you need to visit the Home page and then go back to NewWeather page.
+The project searchs for 5 forecasts on a specific location from [Metaweather API](https://www.metaweather.com/api/) Token expires after 15 minutes, to get authorization you need to visit the Login page and then go back to NewWeather page to search for your location.